-Roth 401(k) contributions are deducted from your eligible base pay after all applicable taxes are withheld.
+Roth 401(k) contributions are calculated as a percentage of your eligible base pay before deductions.
+These contributions are included in your income for tax purposes, and the income tax withholding amounts will be deducted from the remainder of your pay, not from the contribution amount.
 Earnings are exempt from taxes if you have maintained a designated Roth account under the Plan (i.e., a Roth 401(k) account or, if earlier, an in-plan Roth conversion account) for at least five taxable years and such amounts are withdrawn when you're at least 59-1/2 (or withdrawn on account of death or total disability).